COVER:COverage-VErified Roadmaps for Fixed-time Motion Planning in Continuous Semi-Static Environments: Methodology

+The entry $v_j$ counts the number of invalidated edges along path $\pi_j$.
+If $v_j > 0$ for every path $\pi_j \in \Pi$, then each path contains at least one blocked edge and the corresponding arrangement subregion is classified as uncovered.
+Otherwise, if there exists some $j$ such that $v_j = 0$, the roadmap still contains a valid path for that region.
+Iterating over all composite signatures (\autoref{line:leafloop}--\autoref{line:return}) therefore yields the uncovered subregions $S$, corresponding to $\mathcal{M}_{\mathrm{uncov}}$.

-\subsection{Querying the roadmap}
+\subsection{Querying the Roadmap}

-After computing the coverage-informed roadmap $\graph$ and the decomposition trees for the obstacle configuration spaces, collision-free paths can be retrieved from the roadmap for a given arrangement of obstacles $m \in \M_\text{cov}$.
-Since edge invalidation is already encoded during the offline computation of the decomposition trees (\autoref{alg:decompose}), the collision-checking in the online phase reduces to inexpensive binary space partitioning tree traversals.
-For each movable obstacle $o_i \in \Om$, the respective decomposition tree $T_i$ is traversed to locate the partition containing the current configuration.
-The binary signature $\mathbf{b}_i$ associated with this partition directly specifies the set of edges invalidated by $o_i$.
-Then, the signatures from the partition of each tree are then merged into the composite signature $\mathbf{b}$, which encodes the complete set of edges blocked by the obstacle arrangement $m$.
+After computing the coverage-informed roadmap $\graph$ and the BSP trees for each obstacle's configuration space, collision-free paths can be retrieved for any obstacle arrangement $m \in \M_{\text{cov}}$.
+Since the BSP trees already encode which roadmap edges are invalidated by obstacle placements, online collision checking against robot geometry is no longer required.

+For a given obstacle arrangement $m$, querying follows the same signature evaluation procedure used in \autoref{alg:validity}, but applied to a single arrangement rather than all combinations of BSP leaf nodes.
+For each movable obstacle $o_i \in \Om$, the corresponding BSP tree $T_i$ is traversed to locate the leaf node containing its configuration.
+The binary signature $\mathbf{b}_i$ associated with that leaf specifies the subset of roadmap edges invalidated by the placement of $o_i$ (\autoref{alg:validity},~\autoref{line:signature}).

-Using the composite signature $\mathbf{b}$ together with the path–edge incidence matrix $\mathbf{P}$ computed during roadmap construction, we use \autoref{eqn:path-invalidation} to obtain $\mathbf{v}$ that identifies which precomputed paths are invalidated by the arrangement $m$.
-Any path $\pi_j \in \Pi$ satisfying $\mathbf{p}_j \wedge \mathbf{b} = 0$ remains collision-free and can be returned directly as the solution to the query.
+The signatures obtained from the individual trees are then combined to form the composite signature $\mathbf{b}$, which encodes the complete set of edges blocked by the obstacle arrangement $m$.
+This composite signature is evaluated using the matrix--vector multiplication in \autoref{eqn:dot-product} (\autoref{alg:validity}, \autoref{line:pb}).
+Any path $\pi_j \in \Pi$ satisfying $v_j = 0$ remains collision-free under the arrangement $m$ and can therefore be returned directly as the solution to the query.

-\section{Theoretical Guarantees}
+\subsection{Theoretical Guarantees}